 The Insurance Is the Lemon: Failing to Index Contracts

-We introduce a model to explain the widespread failure of financial contracts to efficiently share risk by conditioning on public indices.
-In our model, a borrower seeks financing for a project from a set of lenders.
-The borrower and lenders can share risk by conditioning repayments on an index.
-However, the lenders have private information about the ability of this index to measure the true underlying state the borrower would like to hedge.
-If a lender makes an offer that features higher repayments in “good” states, in exchange for lower repayments in “bad” states, she must ask for higher average repayments, because the lender is exposed to these risks.
-The borrower, however, is concerned that she is paying something for nothing; if the index is a poor measure of the true underlying state, the cost of this contract might exceed its benefits.
-We provide conditions under which this effect is strong enough to cause the borrower to reject this contract, and choose a conventional, non-contingent contract instead.
-Under these conditions, many equilibria are possible, and the equilibrium in which the agents use a non-contingent contract is ex-ante Pareto-inferior to an equilibrium in which they employ the index.
+We model the widespread failure of contracts to share risk using available indices.
+A borrower and lender can share risk by conditioning repayments on an index.
+The lender has private information about the ability of this index to measure the true state the borrower would like to hedge.
+The lender is risk averse, and thus requires a premium to insure the borrower.
+The borrower, however, might be paying something for nothing, if the index is a poor measure of the true state.
+We provide sufficient conditions for this effect to cause the borrower to choose a non-indexed contract instead.

 Suggested Citation: Suggested Citation